Two East Indian aunties meet on the street.

 Thalie Sweet is a traditional East Indian coconut cake usually baked around Christmas Time.
 This yummy cake has a mouthful of coconut in every bite and makes a great tea-time snack as well.
 Baked with Egg whites only, this cake is whiter and lighter than other coconut cakes.

-Recipe for East Indian Thalie Sweet here!
+Thalie Sweet recipe here!

 16. Boros

-Boros is an East Indian coconut cookie made for Christmas or sometimes as a tea-time snack.
+Boros is an coconut cookie made for Christmas or sometimes as a tea-time snack.
 It is a sweet coconut cookie that is easy to make and taste delicious.
 This biscuity treat adds to your Christmas sweet platter and makes it complete.

 17. Light Fruit Cake